Competency Based Education: A Complete Guide to Basics and Key Insights

 - Enhanced credibility through skill-based outcomes

-Competency Based Education vs Traditional Education
+Competency Based Education Compared With Traditional Approaches

-Challenges of Competency Based Education
+Practical Uses of Competency Based Education

 In Schools